teambikenetic/www.teambikenetic.com/README.md

 ##### 2021

-- This year, we are optimistic that some CX events will be able to happen!
+- This year, BikenetiCX will be October 31 at a new venue!
+We're excited to deliver a new course at [Cedar Run Brewery](http://www.cedarrunbrewery.com/) in Nokesville, VA (about 5 minutes from our race in 2019).

 - We recently wrapped up our summer virtual event, ['We Should Go For a Bike Ride' Challenge](https://www.bikereg.com/wsgfabr).
 With your help we were able to raise approximately $19k USD for [Phoenix Bikes](https://www.phoenixbikes.org/), [MORE](https://more-mtb.org/), and [WABA](https://waba.org/).